openedx/openedx-learning/docs/decisions/0003-content-extensibility.rst

 #.
 Plugin applications cannot make queries about learning content without calling into the edx-platform monolith, which makes testing, development, and long term maintenance more difficult.
 #.
 Plugins are prone to bugs around the content publishing lifecycle, such as when content that a plugin cares about is changed or deleted while a course is running.
 #.
-XBlocks data is stored in a way that is opaque at the database layer.
+XBlock data is stored in a way that is opaque at the database layer.
 Individual fields are collapsed into large key/value documents, making joins and rich database-level querying difficult.

 Application Lifecycle and Platform Resilience Pain Points
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~